Environmental Studies

 Dr. David Borish is a social science researcher and visual artist who leverages documentary film to co-explore and communicate an array of environmental, social, and health issues in collaboration with underrepresented communities.

 As an award-winning filmmaker that has a PhD in Public Health & International Development, his visual work is grounded in evidence-based research.
-Borish has worked with wildlife co-management boards across the Eastern Arctic to co-create visual media about wildlife stewardship and Indigenous culture.
+Dr. Borish has worked with wildlife co-management boards across the Eastern Arctic to co-create visual media about wildlife stewardship and Indigenous culture.
 This includes HERD: Inuit Voices on Caribou, a documentary film about Inuit-caribou relationships across Labrador, and Nanuk Narratives, a docuseries about Inuit knowledge of polar bears across the Canada and Greenland.

 As an award-winning filmmaker that has a PhD in Public Health & International Development, his visual work is grounded in evidence-based research.
-Borish has worked with wildlife co-management boards across the Eastern Arctic to co-create visual media about wildlife stewardship and Indigenous culture.
+Dr. Borish has worked with wildlife co-management boards across the Eastern Arctic to co-create visual media about wildlife stewardship and Indigenous culture.
 This includes HERD: Inuit Voices on Caribou, a documentary film about Inuit-caribou relationships across Labrador, and Nanuk Narratives, a docuseries about Inuit knowledge of polar bears across the Canada and Greenland.

-As a researcher, Borish has developed a method that blends film and qualitative research for multidimensional impact, and has been recognized as part of the Explorer’s Club’s annual “50 People Changing the World” class of 2023.
+As a researcher, Dr. Borish has developed a method that blends film and qualitative research for multidimensional impact, and has been recognized as part of the Explorer’s Club’s annual “50 People Changing the World” class of 2023.

-As a researcher, Borish has developed a method that blends film and qualitative research for multidimensional impact, and has been recognized as part of the Explorer’s Club’s annual “50 People Changing the World” class of 2023.
+As a researcher, Dr. Borish has developed a method that blends film and qualitative research for multidimensional impact, and has been recognized as part of the Explorer’s Club’s annual “50 People Changing the World” class of 2023.

 Previously, he has worked as a visual educator for National Geographic Student Expeditions in Iceland and Alaska, and has led a variety of visual-based projects about socio-ecological issues in Peru, Nepal, Kenya, Malaysia, and other parts of the world.